 Post-traumatic stress disorder is a mental health condition triggered by experiencing or witnessing a terrifying event.
 Symptoms include extreme anxiety, heightened vigilance, flashbacks, nightmares, avoidance, and isolation.
 There may be physical reactions as well, such as rapid heart rate, altered breathing, sleeplessness, and more.
 Each person reacts differently, so symptoms can vary greatly.

 First of all, you must take care of yourself.
 You have likely been giving everything to helping your loved one with the disorder.
 However, caregivers (that’s you) need help and support too!
 Think of the situation like the oxygen masks on airplanes.
 Care for your needs before turning to help others.
 If you’re knocked out, both you and your loved one could be lost.

 Continue your own social activities.
 Set boundaries with your partner.
 Pursue relaxing and enjoyable endeavors to recharge your batteries.
 Expect to have mixed feelings.
 You won’t always feel positively towards your spouse.
 It’s normal to occasionally get angry or feel resentful and overwhelmed.

 Learn all you can about the disorder and possible treatments.
-Encourage your partner to pursue medical treatment options if not already doing so.
-The military and Department of Veterans’ Affairs offer numerous services for the whole family.
+Encourage your partner to pursue medical treatment options if they are not already doing so.
+The military and the Department of Veterans Affairs realize the far-reaching effects of PTSD and offer numerous services for the whole family.
 There are also charities and mental health organizations that will assist you.
-Join a support group, either online or in-person.
+Join a support group, either online or in person.

 If you’re struggling with the effects of PTSD in your relationship, schedule an appointment now with Family Therapy Associates of Jacksonville.